hyunikn/json-den-java/README.md

 Json-den-java
 =============
-Json-den-java is a JSON parser and stringifier (Decoder and ENcoder) library.
+Json-den-java is a library that parses (Decodes), stringifies (ENcodes) and  manipulates JSON.

 Its distinctive features include